 Expenditure of time scope and efforts for each lecture:

-Three days compulsory attendance (6+6+6 hours and breaks), plus time for preparation, consolidation, assessment, and reworking.
+Compulsory attendance (6+6+6+6 or 7+7+7 hours and breaks), plus time for preparation, consolidation, assessment, and reworking.

 Lecturer: Dr. rer. nat.
 Claus-Peter Rückemann